More than you probably want or need to know…

 I endured fertility treatments for more than five years, but was lucky enough to have the miracle of modern science pay off in spades.
 I experienced two miscarriages that knocked me for a big loop.
 I’ve struggled with chronic pain and multiple surgeries for various things but am still blessed with mostly flawless health.

 I focus on eating the right things but fail nearly every day in one way or another.
 I absolutely love beer and have since my dad let me sip his Coors Light while watching the Cowboys play the Steelers in the 70s.
 Heck, my Jeep tire cover says “Beer” on it.
-I should definitely drink less of it but have been too weak to walk away and try to counterbalance my bad beer behavior with extra good eating and exercising to achieve some sort of yin and yang dynamic.
+I should definitely drink less of it but have been too weak to walk away.
+I try to counterbalance my bad beer behavior with extra good eating and exercising to achieve some sort of yin and yang dynamic.

 I love music and movies and the opportunity to share my favorites with my kids.
 I’m relishing the process of seeing them become real people with real interests, some shaped by me and others mostly realized entirely on their own.
 I’m having fun watching the tables turn and now rely on them to keep me fresh—with the latest songs and artists, apps and devices, TV shows, movies, and books.